 Note: The Sonos Move cannot be submerged in water and should not be left outdoors in a rain storm.
 The included charging base is not weather resistant and should only be used indoors.

 Rechargeable Battery & Charging Base: The Sonos Move is equipped with a rechargeable battery that provides 8 to 10 hours of continuous playback time.
 The battery can easily be recharged using the included charging base.
 The charging base plugs into an AC wall outlet and the Sonos Move simply docks in the base to charge the battery.
+There is also a USB-C connector on the back of the Sonos Move which allows you to recharge the battery without the charging base by using a USB-C cable and a USB/AC power adapter (both sold separately).
 The included rechargeable battery should last about 3 years or 900 charges, after which you can purchase a replacement battery directly from Sonos.